 Is PRP Treatment Painful?

 The PRP and microneedling process has minimal discomfort, depending on each individual.
 We use very fine needles.
-Your nurse can use a numbing agent on your scalp to prevent any possibility of pain from injections or microneedling.

 How Long Does It Take to See Results?

 Most people start seeing a decrease in hair shedding soon after starting PRP therapy.
 Natural hair grows slowly—only about half an inch a month.
 You can expect to see hair sprouting several weeks after your first treatment, but it will take months before it grows to a noticeable length.
-Most people experience visible growth about three months into treatment and see full results within six to 12 months.
+Most people experience visible thickening growth about three months into treatment and see full results within six to 12 months.
 Find more information by checking out before and after photos.

 Is PRP Safe?